SHIVAKUMAR-KS/stackoverflow-appwrite-clone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## steps to add shadcn in nextjs

+PS D:\Mood_aur_code\stackoverflow-appwrite-clone> npm i @tabler/icons-react

+added 2 packages, and audited 369 packages in 1m

+139 packages are looking for funding
+@latest init
+√ Which style would you like to use? » New York
+√ Which color would you like to use as base color? » Slate √ Would you like to use CSS variables for colors? ... no / yes

+✔ Writing components.json...
+✔ Initializing project...
+✔ Installing dependencies...

+Success!
+Project initialization completed.
+You may now add components.

+PS D:\Mood_aur_code\stackoverflow-appwrite-clone> npx shadcn-ui@latest add label
+✔ Done.
+PS D:\Mood_aur_code\stackoverflow-appwrite-clone>
+PS D:\Mood_aur_code\stackoverflow-appwrite-clone> npx shadcn-ui@latest add input
+✔ Done.